These frontend frameworks are complicated to deal with because there are often using the newest features of the HTML5

 As you can see, setting up Chrome in headless mode is really easy in Python.
 The most challenging part is to manage it in production.
 If you scrape lots of different websites, the resource usage will be volatile.

-This is one of the reason I started ScrapingBee, so that developers can focus on extracting the data they want, not managing Headless browsers and proxies!
+This is one of the reason we started ScrapingBee, a web scraping api, so that developers can focus on extracting the data they want, not managing Headless browsers and proxies!